dotnet/docs-maui/docs/user-interface/controls/image.md

 - `FromFile` returns a `FileImageSource` that reads an image from a local file.
 - `FromUri` returns an `UriImageSource` that downloads and reads an image from a specified URI.
+- `FromResource` returns a `StreamImageSource` that reads an image file embedded in an assembly.
 - `FromStream` returns a `StreamImageSource` that reads an image from a stream that supplies image data.
-- `FromResource` returns a `StreamImageSource` that reads an image file embedded in an assembly.

-Alternatively, in XAML images can be loaded from files and URIs by specifying the filename or URI as a string value for the `Source` property.
-Images can also be loaded from streams or resources in XAML through the use of markup extensions.
+In XAML, images can be loaded from files and URIs by specifying the filename or URI as a string value for the `Source` property.
+Images can also be loaded from resources or streams in XAML through custom markup extensions.

 > [!IMPORTANT]
-> Images will be displayed at their full resolution unless the size of the `Image` is constrained by its layout, or the `HeightRequest` or `WidthRequest` property is specified on the `Image`.
+> Images will be displayed at their full resolution unless the size of the `Image` is constrained by its layout, or the `HeightRequest` or `WidthRequest` property of the `Image` is specified.

 For information about adding app icons and a splash screen to your app, see [App icons](~/user-interface/images/app-icons.md) and [Splash screen](~/user-interface/images/splashscreen.md).

 ## Load a local image

 Images can be added to your app project by dragging them to the _Resources\Images_ folder of your project, and ensuring their build action is set to **MauiImage** in the **Properties** window.
 At build time, images are resized to the correct resolutions for the target platform and device and added to your app package.
-This is because different platforms support different image resolutions, where the operating system chooses the appropriate image at runtime based on the device's capabilities.
+This is necessary because different platforms support different image resolutions, and the operating system chooses the appropriate image resolution at runtime based on the device's capabilities.

 To comply with Android resource naming rules, all local image filenames must be lowercase, start and end with a letter character, and contain only alphanumeric characters or underscores.
 For more information, see [App resources overview](https://developer.android.com/guide/topics/resources/providing-resources) on developer.android.com.